-Dust from Halley’s Comet is set to produce an amazing night-time spectacle with up to 20 shooting stars an hour in the skies above Bedfordshire tonight (Tuesday October 20).
+Dust from Halley’s Comet to produce shooting star spectacle in skies above Bedfordshire

 The Orionids meteor shower, visible until 7 November with the peak being around the nights of 20/21 October.
 At its peak, up to 20 meteors are visible every hour.